ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## toQuarter

-Converts a date or date with time to the quarter number (1-4) as `UInt8` value.
+Returns the quarter (1-4) of a date or date with time.

 **Syntax**